-The estimated loss of all fruits and vegetables in the ground without any crop protection.
+The estimated loss of all fruits and vegetables in the ground without any pest control tools.

 Food crops must compete with: